Large Parts of Random Plane Partitions: a Poisson Limit Theorem: Introduction, Motivation and Statement of the Main Result

 \end{theorem}

-{\it Remark 2.} In \cite{KM07} it is shown that the trace of a random plane partition of $n$, appropriately normalized, converges in distribution to a standard normal random variable as $n\to\infty$.
+\begin{remark}.
+In \cite{KM07} it is shown that the trace of a random plane partition of $n$, appropriately normalized, converges in distribution to a standard normal random variable as $n\to\infty$.
 We notice that the conjugate trace and the trace of a random plane partition of $n$ have one and the same probability distribution with respect to the probability measure $\mathbb{P}$.
 This follows from Stanley's one-to-one correspondence \cite{S73}, described above, and his identity (\ref{stangf}).
-Hence, the limit theorem in \cite{KM07} is also valid for the conjugate trace of a plane partition.
+Hence, the limit theorem in \cite{KM07} is also valid for the conjugate trace of a plane partition. \end{remark}

-In the proof of Theorem 2 we follow a generating function approach.
+In the proof of Theorem \ref{t2} we follow a generating function approach.
 Let $\mathbb{E}$ denote the expectation taken with respect to the probability measure $\mathbb{P}$ on the space $\Omega(n)$.
 We observe that the generating function of the expectations $\{\mathbb{E}(y^{X_{m,n}})\}_{n\ge 1}$ satisfies an identity whose right-hand side is of the form $Q(x)f_m(x,y)$, where $Q(x)$ is given by (\ref{qgf}) and the function $f_m(x,y)$ will be specified later.
-Then, we apply a general asymptotic scheme for analysis of plane partition statistics proposed in \cite{M18}.
+Then, we apply the saddle point method in a form given by Hayman \cite{H56} (see also, e.g., \cite[Chapter VIII.5]{FS09}).

+Finally, we consider the simpler statistic $Z_{m,n}=Z_{m,n}(\omega)$ counting the number of parts which are greater than $m$ in a randomly chosen $\omega\in\Omega(n)$.
+It is not difficult to show that if $m=m(n)$ is given by (\ref{mp}), then the difference $Z_{m,n}-X_{m,n}$ tends to $0$ in probability as $n\to\infty$.
+Hence Theorem \ref{t2} implies the following corollary.

+\begin{corollary}.
+With respect to the probability measure $\mathbb{P}$, the random variable $Z_{m,n}$ has a limiting Poisson distribution with expectation $\frac{2}{3}e^{-c}$ as $n\to\infty$ if $m$ satisfies (\ref{mp}). \end{corollary}

 Our paper is organized as follows.
-In Section 2 we include the necessary generating function identities and an asymptotic result that will be used further.
-The proof of Theorem 2 is given in Section 3.
+In Section 2 we include the necessary generating function identities and the asymptotic results that will be used further.
+The proofs of Theorem \ref{t2} and Corollary \ref{c1} are given in Section 3.
 Some concluding remarks are given in Section 4.